ITV/hammock/README.md

 purely functional, and work along other technologies that you're already using such as akka-http, circe, or cats.

+This is a (hopefully) temporary fork that adds support for cats-effect 3.

 ## Installation

 Add the following to your `build.sbt`.